ConcurrentDictionary + closure = đź’”

 • GĂ©rald BarrĂ©

-In a previous post about performance tricks about strings, some of you mentioned they didn't know about the performance impact of captured variables in lambda expressions.
-So, let's see another example with the ConcurrentDictionary<TKey, TValue>.
+In a previous post about performance tricks about strings, several readers mentioned they were unaware of the performance impact of captured variables in lambda expressions.
+This post explores another example using ConcurrentDictionary<TKey, TValue>.

 The class ConcurrentDictionary<TKey, TValue> is often used for caching data, so you want it to be as fast as possible.
 In this usage, you mainly use 3 methods: GetOrAdd, AddOrUpdate, TryGetValue.

-The second parameter of GetOrAdd and AddOrUpdate is often not use correctly.
-People often don't use the parameter of the delegate such as in the following code:
+The second parameter of GetOrAdd and AddOrUpdate is often not used correctly.
+A common mistake is ignoring the delegate parameter, as shown in the following code:

 C#